michael-a-green/Metis_Project2/README.md

 ![Example Star Rating](./ferris_stars.jpg)

-I used the following features of the movie to predict that value:
+I used the following aspects of the movie were used by the model as [features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) of the movie to predict the above dependent value:

 ![some details](./ferris_details.jpg)